yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 Please note that, since the GPU used to decode videos isn't necessarily the same as the one used for rendering, NVDEC is preferred on Windows over D3D11VA, as the performance experienced with the latter when it defaults to using the iGPU for decoding was lower.

-Similarly, VA-API is preferred along with the integrated graphics card on Linux (when available), as it was reported that this combination yielded better performance than using the discrete GPU to decode videos.

 Next on the list, we have had reports of noisy artifacts appearing in the videos of some games.
 Notably, those that were encoded with the
 [VP9 format](https://en.wikipedia.org/wiki/VP9).
 epicboy [investigated the problem and solved it by stubbing `UnmapBuffer`](https://github.com/yuzu-emu/yuzu/pull/6799), a driver command that is, as you could guess, used to free
 GPU memory held by a buffer.
 But what was exactly the problem behind this?
 I'm afraid that this will get a tad bit technical, so bear with me for a while.
-I promise it will not hurt… Much.
+I promise it will not hurt...
+Much.

 The VP9 codec defines, among other things, a number of frames in the video to be used as references, which are in turn employed to reconstruct the frames in-between these
 `key-frames`.